-One should realize that Cantor wrote this at the end of two decades of work on sets and that by then it was quite clear how to work with cardinal numbers: use injections and bijections to establish inequalities and equalities respectively.
+Fortunately, whenever Cantor proved that two sets had the same cardinal number he did so by providing explicit bijections between them.
+But this came at the end of two decades of work on sets and by then it was quite clear how to make the intuition explicit and how to actually work with cardinal numbers: use injections and bijections to establish inequalities and equalities respectively.